Elements Therapeutic Massage vs Medi-Weightloss

 What stands out

-• Elements Therapeutic Massage shows an Item 19 disclosure; Medi-Weightloss shows an Item 19 disclosure.
+• Elements Therapeutic Massage shows an Item 19 financial-performance disclosure; Medi-Weightloss shows an Item 19 financial-performance disclosure.
+Missing Item 19 data should narrow confidence, not automatically kill a brand.

-• Elements Therapeutic Massage has 244 franchised units versus 88 for Medi-Weightloss.
+• Elements Therapeutic Massage has 244 franchised units versus 88 for Medi-Weightloss; use one-year net unit movement and closure proxies as early diligence signals, not final underwriting.

 Turn this into a buy-side memo

-Unlock full compare access, then order a deeper FDD report with litigation review, red flags, and an investment thesis you can share with partners or lenders.
+Unlock full compare access, then order a deeper FDD report with franchise-agreement red flags, source-document caveats, buyer assumptions, and an investment thesis you can share with partners or lenders.